nikolay-dementiev/DMUnLoader/User Story.md

 ### `Error` State:
 1. If an error occurs during an operation, the client should be notified so it can use this library to display an `Error` Screen.
 2. The `Error` Screen must include:
-- A clear error message explaining what went wrong (e.g., "Failed to load data.
+- A clear **localized** error message explaining what went wrong (e.g., "Failed to load data.
 Please check your internet connection.").
 - An option to retry the operation.
 The user should be allowed to retry the operation 0+ times (i.e. configurable number of attempts) before showing the error again.

 ### `Success` State